Plumber's workshop from Newick

 The plumbers’ workshop was one of three workshop buildings tucked into a narrow space between the house and its boundary.
 The others were a painters’ shop where the paints were mixed, and a shop or showroom nearest the road, both of which were demolished in the 1970s.

-The newick workshop on its original site
+The Newick workshop on its original site

 The Newick workshop on its original site.